MITLibraries/guides/_sources/deploy/heroku.md.txt

 FYI: The tag is purely informational.
 It is not currently used to push to production using Pipelines.
-Pushing to prod moves whatever is on staging, which is quite likely `master` unless you are doing weird things (note: don't do weird things).
+Pushing to prod moves whatever is on staging, which is quite likely `main` unless you are doing weird things (note: don't do weird things).

 ### Confirm everything is all good on staging

-Staging probably has the `master` branch from GitHub.
+Staging probably has the `main` branch from GitHub.
 If the staging app works, pushing to prod should be :rainbow: unless you forgot you'll need changes to ENV for any new features you may be pushing if so, make said changes!